NTU-Team3/library/README.md

 A NTU / SkillsUnion Software Developer Immersive group project to showcase our skills and knowledge on Backend Development.

-We have created a library site with backend code structured using N-tier Architecture with REST endpoints.
+We have developed a library site with backend code structured using N-tier Architecture with REST endpoints.

 ## ERD